 There are plenty of alternative email clients to replace Gmail.
 A lot of my friends use ProtonMail, some like Superhuman; personally I’ve switched to Fastmail and I’m really happy with how simple and straightforward it is.

 What I couldn’t replace

-As for Youtube, I spend a lot of time there watching tutorials, recipes, news, etc. It’s a fantastic knowledge sharing tool that will be very hard to replace.
+The one service I haven’t managed to replace is Youtube.
+I spend a lot of time there watching tutorials, recipes, news, etc. It’s a fantastic knowledge sharing tool that will be very hard to replace.
 Vimeo has the technology, but they definitely don’t have the community and the content.

 I’ve slowly been replacing my tools and habits over the last couple of years.
 Overall, I feel like this process has been a great success.
 I’m much less reliant on Google in my everyday life and feel much more in control of my data.
-I still have some distance to go with Gmail and Google Maps, but I will continue to look for replacements so I can be completely Google-free.
+I still have some distance to go with Youtube and Google Maps, but I will continue to look for replacements so I can be completely Google-free.

 Looking for alternatives has led me to find amazing indie makers and teams building awesome software.
 Smaller companies tend to be a lot more fun and innovative, so using their products is often a better experience.
 I hope you check out some of these alternatives and make the switch as well.